KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: String, Available since: 1.15

-Use this option to change where kdesrc-build stores its persistent data.
+Use this option to change where kde-builder stores its persistent data.
 The default is to store this data in a file called `.kdesrc-build-data`, placed in the same directory as the configuration file in use.
 If the global configuration file is in use,